santerion/website/README.md

 # Santerion - Software Development Company Website

 This is a simple website for a software development company built with Next.js and Shadcn UI.
-The website includes a landing page and a structure for adding portfolio projects.
+The website includes a landing page and a structure for adding projects projects.

 ## Features